netdata/netdata/health/notifications/alerta/README.md

 ![Alerta dashboard](https://docs.alerta.io/_images/alerta-screen-shot-3.png "Alerta dashboard showing several alerts.")

 Alerta's advantage is the main view, where you can see all active alarms with the most recent state.
 You can also view an alert history.
 You can send Netadata alerts to Alerta to see alerts coming from many Netdata hosts or also from a multi-host
-Netadata configuration.
+Netdata configuration.

 ## Deploying Alerta

-The recommended setup is using a separated server, VM or container.
+The recommended setup is using a dedicated server, VM or container.
 If you have other NGINX or Apache servers in your organization, it is recommended to proxy to this new server.

 You can install Alerta in several ways: